-The time has come to transfer experience and accumulated potential to benefit others.
+The time has come for Maine Kiln Works to transfer experience and accumulated potential to benefit others.

-My plan to establish a non-profit, hands-on educational facility is specifically intended to empower a new generation of Artisans to work with both hands & minds, despite enormous cultural and economic disincentives.
+January 2018—I established a 501(c)(3) non-profit educational enterprise to empower a new generation of Artisans to work with both hands & minds, despite enormous cultural and economic disincentives.

-The success of this transformation will hinge on the skillful tenacity of myself, my partner daughter Joanna, and the generous help and encouragement of our community of supporters, who value and look forward to participating in the success of this new enterprise.
+The success of this transformation will hinge on imagination & tenacity, the skill of my non-profit board of directors, and the generosity and encouragement of our community of supporters, who value and look forward to participating in the success of this new enterprise.

 Our metamorphose is a carefully planned work-in-progress, to which, I dedicate the remainder of my life.

-Reorganization will progress as our resource base develops and will unfailingly honor the wisdom and encouragement and full-tilt examples of Kurt Hahn, Lance Lee, Jon Wilson, and numberless un-recognized defenders of true compassion—the root of common sense.
+Reorganization will progress as our resource base develops and will unfailingly honor the wisdom and encouragement and full-tilt examples of Kurt Hahn, Lance Lee, The Apprenticeshop, and numberless un-recognized defenders of community collaboratives—the root of common sense and equitable progress.

 “I mention six decays, which surround and influence us all, young and old: There is the decline of fitness due to the modern methods of locomotion.
 There is the decline of skill and care due to the weakened tradition of craftsmanship.
 There is the decline of initiative due to the widespread disease of spectatoritis.
 There is the decline of self-discipline due to the ever-present availability of tranquilizers and stimulants.
 There is a decline of memory and imagination due to the confused restlessness of modern life.
 There is the decline––worst of all––of compassion, which William Temple called ‘spiritual death.’” — Kurt Hahn